 At the heart of Christmas is a deliberately simple and open theme – one that we hope can be used by local churches to invite their communities to share in celebrating the good news of Christmas in a whole variety of ways, whatever the prevailing circumstances.

 The message is designed to work alongside a wide range of local, diocesan and national initiatives and activities – supporting and highlighting the many ways churches help their communities connect with the heart of Christmas through thick and thin, year in, year out.

 What are the key elements of At the heart of Christmas?

-As in previous years, the national Church will work with dioceses and churches to make a range of digital and print content available, branded with the At the heart of Christmas theme:
+As in previous years, the national Church has been working with dioceses and churches to make a range of digital and print content available, branded with the At the heart of Christmas theme:

 At the heart of Christmas will consist of 12 Stories and Meditations from Justin Welby, Stephen Cottrell and guests where they will share personal stories exploring themes close to the heart of Christmas.